alephant/MA-data/T&S excerpt.md

 So the question that T&S are interested in is:
 How does a ML model enable understanding of T?
 How can we improve understanding from ML models on T?

+### TML target = appropriate target of understanding for ML models
+**Do T&S mean the following?**
+To understand relationships of features represented by the data, you have to understand how the ML model organizes raw input data to optimally estimate y-targets.

+i.e. to understand the TML target, you have to draw intra-model inferences on how model data is structured.

+The TML target refer to the external target phenomenon that the ML model is used to understand.
+The TML target is the relationship patterns of target features as they are represented by the data.
+==The TML target is not how the ML model organizes raw input data to optimally estimate y-targets.== The TML target does not refer to the vertical side of the C-schema!
+Thus, T&S can say that:
+- “In order to study trained ML models, especially complex DL models, for insight into external targets, we must first clarify how a link from ML models to TML targets (horizontal bottom side of a C-schema) may work.”
+(Shech and Tamir, 2022, p.
+9)

 ### C-Schema
 The horizontal top of the C-schema concerns the modeling or representational relationship between M and T
 - ==T&S identify this relationship as relevant for determining link uncertainty:== does M model, i.e. identify features that are causally relevent to T?